Сourse "Basics of Writing an Empirical Research Article in English"

 Trainer: Natalia Smirnova, Ph.D. in teaching English as a foreign language, Associate Professor, Head of the Foreign Languages Department at the HSE University in St. Petersburg.
 She has designed and taught courses in Research Writing, Writing for Publication, Rhetoric, Argumentation and Writing both for students and researchers.
 Natalia has a strong research interest in the social perspectives on writing, ESOL pedagogies, and writing assessment.

 Dates: April 13 - May 23 (40 a/h)

 How do I get accepted?
 You should be a full-time employee from teaching or research staff at the HSE.

-The course is offered on the competitive enrolment basis.
+The course is offered on a competitive basis.
 Please, fill out an online registration form and write a motivation letter in English (about 300 words).
-It should include your experience of preparing research articles in English.
-Please describe the difficulties you have faced when writing a research article and explain how new skills are relevant to your teaching and scientific work.
+It should specify your research field and theme and include your experience of writing research papers in English.
+Please describe the difficulties you have faced when writing a research article and explain how new skills are relevant to your teaching and/or scientific career.